navya2600/COFFEE-STORE-SALES-DASHBOARD/README.md

 - Basic knowledge of navigating Excel Pivot Tables and slicers.

 ## Acknowledgements
-We would like to thank the Kaggle community for providing the dataset which made this analysis possible.
+I would like to thank the Kaggle community for providing the dataset which made this analysis possible.